 Top 5 safe countries in Africa for sole female travelers

-There are probably hundreds of millions of travelers in the world with plans or dreams to travel to Africa; Africa and its countries can be a place for an exotic honeymoon for someone, place of another peak that will be conquered by someone, or it can be a “real” addition to the list of countries traveled, etc. The specific countries associated with all these dreams and plans vary according to the profile, budget, worldview and special small tastes of these people.
-And, of course, Africa itself, as the continent with many countries in the world, is variegated regionally and has a wide variety of entertainment and adventure options that can be offered to anyone who wants to travel.
+There are probably hundreds of millions of travelers in the world with plans or dreams to travel to Africa.
+Africa and its countries can be a place for an exotic honeymoon for someone, place of another peak that will be conquered by another one, or it can be a “real” addition to the list of countries traveled, etc. The specific countries associated with all these dreams and plans vary according to the profile, budget, worldview, and particular small tastes of these people.
+And, of course, Africa itself, as the continent with many countries, is variegated regionally and has a wide variety of entertainment and adventure options that can be offered to anyone who wants to travel.
 But the truth is that, although Africa has many attractive options to offer to a tourist, the countries of the continent are not always economically or politically stable.
 In this case, the country turns to a dangerous destination, not only for tourists but even for residents.
-It is better to have a look to the Global Peace Index prepared by the Institute for Economics and Peace, the largest research center in Australia, to have more accurate view: Although some African countries are in the top 50, the dominance of African countries in the bottom of list and in last 10 places may already indicate that going unprepared to these countries can be dangerous for women as well as men.
-However, it would be severely unfair to say no to Africa for the risks that can be prevented by proper research, measures, and choices, so in this article you will find Africa's safest countries that, in general, fall to the world's top 50 safest countries list, and what you can do on your solo journey as a woman there.
+It is better to have a look to the Global Peace Index prepared by the Institute for Economics and Peace, the largest research center in Australia, to have a more accurate view: Although some African countries are in the top 50, the dominance of African countries in the bottom of the list and in last 10 places may already indicate that going unprepared to these countries can be dangerous for women as well as men.
+However, it would be severely unfair to say no to Africa for the risks that can be prevented by proper research, measures, and choices.
+In this article you will find Africa's safest countries that, in general, fall to the world's top 50 safest countries list, and what you can do on your solo journey as a woman there.

-Africa and women: More than half of the African population is women, and although more than half of all domestic production is at the expense of women, the vast majority are not compensated for their labor, and at the state level, such women's basic rights are not protected.
+More than half of the African population is women.
+Although more than half of all domestic production is at the expense of women, the vast majority are not compensated for their labor, and at the state level, such women\'s basic rights are not protected.
 Nevertheless, women's entrepreneurship has been inspired by the West in recent times and has grown rapidly.
-Unfortunately, in some countries, not only economical but even vital safety of women is seriously neglected.
+Unfortunately, in some countries, not only economic but even vital safety of women is seriously neglected.
 For instance, a brief glance at the South African media, which is considered as the only developed African country, shows that there is a high incidence of violence and murder against women in this country and, unfortunately, such cases are increasingly accepted “ordinary” by the public.
 For these reasons, women planning a solo trip should choose the countries where tourism is supported at the state level, and the main tourist areas are secured by the police.

 Which countries can you travel bravely and fearlessly after reinforcing these initial measures?
-According to the 2018 Global Peace Index, the five most secure African countries are (if you are scared of this, then it should be noted as a comparison that Azerbaijan, Russia, Turkey, Georgia, and America are not even in first 100):
+According to the 2018 Global Peace Index, the five most secure countries of Africa are:

-Travelers who like real adventure and Africa will certainly demand more and will turn their attention to dangerous countries.
+Travelers who like a real adventure and Africa will undoubtedly demand more and will turn their attention to dangerous countries.
 But for this, you need to be an experienced traveler.
-If you still have not had enough time to explore and learn, it is advisable to always take precautions and choose safe places so you can enjoy the journey and return home safe and sound.
+If you still have not had enough time to explore and learn, it is advisable to always take precautions and choose safe places, so you can enjoy the journey and return home safe and sound.
 Anyway, I wish you healthy and fun trips!